ycpcs/cs335-spring2024/labs/shellshock.md

 ### Grading

-Post your report in Canvas by the scheduled due date in the syllabus.
+Post your report in [Marmoset](https://cs.ycp.edu/marmoset) by the scheduled due date in the syllabus.
 Your grade for this lab will be composed of:
 - 30% - Design
 - 30% - Observations
 - 40% - Explanation